Snapchat/KeyDB-docs/docs/armm-implementation-details.md

 ## Introduction

 In terms of technical implementation, compared to traditional replication, Active Replication/Multi-Master have some key differences.
-These differences actually change how a server instance may be normally behave and could explain any potential unintended behaviour that the instance exhibits.
+These differences actually change how a server instance may normally behave and could explain any potential unintended behaviour that the instance exhibits.

 ## Automatic Write Enable